kara4600/bash-scripts/README.md

 # bash-scripts

-These Bash scripts demonstrate knowledge of scripting and automation using Windows and Linux operating systems.
+These Bash scripts demonstrate knowledge of scripting, networking, and automation using Windows and Linux operating systems.